Analogy-LogViewer/Analogy.LogViewer.Serilog/README.md

     Class,
   }
  ```
-which corresponding the AnalogyLogMessage fields:
+which corresponding to AnalogyLogMessage fields

 ## Issues